SmileyChris/django-easy-images/docs/topic/install.rst

 Queueing
 ========

-To use the built-in basic database based queuing engine rather than real-time generation, you'll want to add:
+If you want to use the built-in basic database based queuing engine rather than real-time generation, you'll want to add:

 .. code-block:: python